Newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

-See KCUMB's beautiful campus
+See KCU's beautiful campus

 Faculty mentors will work with students in all phases of the preparation of student research proposals, the conduct of research and the dissemination of the results of the research.
-Mentors will collaborate with students to develop outlines of proposed research, spend time with the student during the preparation of the formal research proposal and application, include the student in the process of developing a budget, help the student write a formal report for abstract submission and ensure the student submits the abstract for the annual KCUMB Research Symposium.
+Mentors will collaborate with students to develop outlines of proposed research, spend time with the student during the preparation of the formal research proposal and application, include the student in the process of developing a budget, help the student write a formal report for abstract submission and ensure the student submits the abstract for the annual KCU Research Symposium.

 Students must contact the faculty member to indicate an interest in a summer research fellowship.
 Faculty mentors must sign a fellowship agreement letter accepting the student to apply for the research fellowship.

 Research Interests: Biomarkers for Neurodegenerative DiseasesIdentification of a sensitive and reliable peripheral blood biomarker(s) that are needed for early diagnose and prognosis of neurodegenerative disease(s).
 Proof of concept for commercialization of IP directed at platelet biomarker in Alzheimer’s disease.Pathogenic Mechanisms in ALSDr.
 Agbas’s team is exploring the relationship with abnormally phosphorylated forms of TDP-43, elevated levels of Zinc and gene mutations (SOD) that cause the aggregation of TDP-43 and cell death.
 He is collaborating with scientists from the College of Veterinary Medicine at University of Missouri-Columbia to explore novel mechanisms of motor neuron death in a genetic form of ALS in dogs termed canine degenerative myelopathy (DM).